 Stopping a CCJ before it happens

 The company you owe money is required by law to send you a warning letter you are about to default on a debt.
 They must also state that if you fail to pay they will take legal action.
-Prevention is better than the cure so if you’ve received these notices, start talking to the creditor and agree a payment schedule.
+Prevention is better than the cure so if you’ve received these notices, start talking to the creditor and agree to a payment schedule.

 If you can’t repay the debt consider talking to a free debt advice service.